alexmbird/bulklift/README.md

 | `copy`  | -  | - | - | Copies audio from the source without transcoding.
 Output will be the exact same bitrate and format as input.
 Use this if you don't have a lossless copy of the original and don't want to further reduce its quality.  |

+## Tips & Tricks

+-   Codecs shipped with LTS Linux distributions are often out of date.
+For ones at a mature point in their lifecycle that isn't a problem; for those still getting regular improvements (e.g. libopus) it is.
+To help Bulklift utilise the latest & greatest codecs you may want to build your own ffmpeg binary.
+My notes for doing this on Debian are [notes/ffmpeg.md](here).

 ## Why?
 Originally I'd rip CD's into mp3 - but now disk space is cheap and audio players are good so I've switched to lossless.